 Epic is a digital library of ebooks with a wide selection of best children books for kids in the age group 2-12 years old.
 You can search the books by categories or by keyword.
 It also provides some books in Spanish.
 Once the book is opened, it gives a little preview of the book, approximate reading time, reading level and author.
 There is also a read-to-me feature for early readers.
 Apart from reading the book, you can also solve quizzes and watch educational videos from source like National Geographic kids.
 Once the 1 month free trial period is over, there is a monthly subscription of $7.99/month.

-Here are couple of more apps which have been recommended to me by my friends.
+Here are couple of more reading apps which were recommended to me by my friends.

 Happy Reading !